MBB Summer Program sponsored by the Molecular Biophysics and Biochemistry graduate program a the UT Health Science Center in San Antonio.

 REU Program at University of Delaware

-The University of Delaware research experience for undergraduages in Chemistry and Biochemistry (broadly defined).
+The University of Delaware research experience for undergraduates in Chemistry and Biochemistry (broadly defined).

 The program is unique in that they are focusing on providing students with disabilities a research and community building experience tailored to fostering success in graduate school and beyond.

 The 8-week Summer REU program will be held at the University of Delaware campus in Newark, DE from June 21, 2017 to August 14, 2017.
-The next summer REU program will be in 2017.
-There will not be a summer REU program for 2016.
 Opportunities to extend one week prior and following the REU may be available.
-The REU program offers the following benefits and activities;
+The REU program offers the following benefits and activities.

-The Singh Center for Nanotechnology at the University of Pennsylvania seeks highly qualified and motivated undergraduate applicants for its Research for Undergraduate Experience (REU) Program for summer 2016.
+The Singh Center for Nanotechnology at the University of Pennsylvania seeks highly qualified and motivated undergraduate applicants for its Research for Undergraduate Experience (REU).